baraaj/baraaj/README.md

+👋 Hi there,
-👋 Hi there,I’m Baraa Jridi a Tunisian Software Engineering Student.
+I’m Baraa Jridi a Tunisian Software Engineering Student.
 👀 I’m interested in IT.
 🌱I’m currently learning Web developpment.
 <!--